Anisotropic Total Variation Regularized L^1-Approximation and Denoising/Deblurring of 2D Bar Codes: Introduction

 \item Are the functionals faithful to a clean 2D bar code and what are the associated values of $\lambda$?
 How do these threshold values for $\lambda$ depend on the $X$-dimension of the bar code and the properties of the blurring operator $K$?

 \item Are the $F_i$ faithful to other binary signals?
-This is particularly relevant to judge the denoising properties of our functionals: if only clean 2D bar code signals are returned unchanged by minimization, this is an indication that noisy bar code signals will be denoised.
+This is particularly relevant to judge the denoising properties of our functionals: if only clean 2D bar code signals are returned unchanged by minimization, this is an indication that noisy bar code signals will be denoised. \begin{erratum} Earlier versions of this paper, including the version published in {\em Inverse Problems and Imaging} 5(3), 2010, pp. 591-617, erroneously argued that the only binary signals $F_1$ are $F_3$ are faithful to are clean 2D bar codes.
+A mistake in our argument, and in fact a counterexample for $F_1$, was pointed out to us by Matthias R\"oger and Nils Dabrock from the Technische Universit\"at Dortmund in April 2016.
+Starting from version arXiv:1007.1035v3 of this paper, Sections~\ref{sec:Q2} and~\ref{sec:minF3} have the incorrect results removed and instead contain errata explaining the mistake. \end{erratum}

 \item What do numerical simulations for minimization of these functionals yield?
 Particularly, how do these minimization algorithms perform in the presence of noise?

 \end{enumerate}